-Switch is currently match funded by the Big Lottery Fund up to 50%, significantly reducing the costs of a project to your organisation.
+Switch is currently match funded by the National Lottery Community Fund up to 50%, significantly reducing the costs of a project to your organisation.

 A project usually takes four to six months to complete.
 The lead partner is usually a local authority, clinical commissioning group or housing association.
 We’re equally happy to work with a consortium of partners who may work together on joint aims.

 Get in touch now to find out more – you can simply use the form below.